Kris-WebDev/Stream-udemy-project/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## About the This Project

+**This Project was a Class Project from UDEMY**
+This project is a about using redux and api call. it mimics a streaming service like twitch.

 **NOTE: Needs a API/Data base server and rtmpserver for the video stream**

 ## Available Scripts